-As mentioned in the introduction, a swamp cooler works through a process of heat transfer where hot dry air is cooled by evaporating cool water.
-The heat is condensed and then the water is evaporated.
+A swamp cooler works through a process of heat transfer, where hot dry air is cooled by evaporating cool water.
+The heat is condensed, and then the water is evaporated.
 The end product is cool air.

 Your swamp cooler relies on a fan (or blower cage) to rotate and pull natural air into the unit for the evaporative process to start.
 To do this, the fan is rotated by a motor.
 The motor rotates the fan by rotating a motor pulley that rotates a belt that rotates a fan (or blower cage) pulley.